-Reinsurance recoverables totalling £6.6m relate mainly to the cash and cashless FinRe taken out by the Company and consists of a liability for the reinsurance payables within the contract boundary of the premium technical provision ("PTP") and an asset for the reinsurance recoverables within the claims technical provision ("CTP").
-These had values of £(0.1)m and £6.3m respectively, giving a net positive reinsurance recoverable of £6.2m.
-The remaining £0.4m is held as a reinsurance recoverable asset for the reinsurer's share of a legacy book of business.
+Reinsurance recoverables totalling £7.3m relate mainly to the cash and cashless FinRe taken out by the Company and consists of a liability for the reinsurance payables within the contract boundary of the PTP and an asset for the reinsurance recoverables within the claims technical provision ("CTP").
+These had values of £6.8m and £(0.1)m respectively, giving a net positive reinsurance recoverable of £6.7m.
+The remaining £0.6m is held as a reinsurance recoverable asset for the reinsurer's share of a legacy book of business.